patricecolet/modulePre/README.md

 Install PureData externals:  <br />
 >cd ~/modulePre/PureData   <br />
 < externals.txt xargs sudo apt-get install -y

+for having those externals available into this fresh compiled PureData version add into ~/.pdsettings this line under path1:
+>path2: /usr/lib/pd/extra

+or open PureData in graphical mode and add this path into preferences.

 `purest_json`external is necessary for parsing `config.json` and must be last version (>=2.0.0).
  For installing it open pd by typing `pd` in terminal